 Overseen by the Texas Department of Public Safety (TxDPS), your ALR hearing will take place at the Office of Administrative Hearings or a designated satellite location near Richardson.
 An Administrative Law Judge presides over the hearing and will render a decision regarding your suspension.
 This civil (administrative) process does not require the same standards of evidence as a criminal proceeding.

-For a free legal consultation with a ALR Suspended License Lawyer serving Richardson, call (214) 696-9253
+For a free legal consultation with a ALR Suspended License Lawyer in Richardson, call (214) 696-9253

 We Will Protect You Against Self-Incrimination